torvalds/linux/Documentation/mm/damon/index.rst

 If you prefer academic papers for reading and citations, please use the papers from `HPDC'22 <https://dl.acm.org/doi/abs/10.1145/3502181.3531466>`_ and `Middleware19 Industry <https://dl.acm.org/doi/abs/10.1145/3366626.3368125>`_ .
-Note that those cover DAMON implementations in Linux v5.16 and v5.15, respectively.
+Note that those cover DAMON implementations in GNU/Linux v5.16 and v5.15, respectively.